OpenFAST/KiteFAST/glue-codes/kitefast/documentation/KiteMBDynPreprocessor/user_guide/USER_GUIDE.rst

 ~~~~~~~~~~~~~~~~~~~~~~
 The ``ground_weather_station`` field specifies the location of the ground
 station.
 This point is passed directly to KiteFAST and used to interface with
 the controller.
-This point is given in order of x-y-z components relative to
+This point is given as x-y-z components relative to
 the global origin.

 .. code-block:: yaml